RichardSWheatley/GettingAndCleaningData/README.md

  > - A 561-feature vector with time and frequency domain variables.
  > - Its activity label.
  > - An identifier of the subject who carried out the experiment.

+"run_analysis.R" performs the following functions on the data found int he zip file and collected in the study
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set